Pasadena Father’s Rights Lawyer

 Additionally, a father doesn’t need to prove paternity to retain his parental rights during or after divorce.
 State law presumes that a married man is the legal parent of a child born during his marriage, whether or not the child is biologically related to him.

-Dedicated Advocacy for Your Fathers’ Rights
+Dedicated Advocacy for Your Fathers’ Rights in California

 At the Law Offices of Christopher L. Hoglin, P.C., we are advocates for fathers and families throughout Pasadena, San Marino, San Gabriel Valley, and the rest of the Greater Los Angeles area.
 We know that having your children in your life is important, and with the assistance of our Pasadena father’s rights attorneys, we may be able to ensure that you stay as an integral part of their lives.